National Institute of Technology, Tiruchirappalli: Centre for Entrepreneurship Development and Incubation

-Student life
+Student Life

 Sports

 Most of the institute's athletic facilities are located in and around the sports centre which includes indoor badminton courts and a fitness centre for men.
 The Opal hostel, which is the girl's hostel also includes a gym.
 Adjoining this building are a 25 m swimming pool and an outdoor stadium with a 400 m track, which is also used as a cricket field.
 Other facilities on campus include basketball courts and indoor table tennis tables in the residential hostels.
-A new indoor sports arena with international standards near to the basketball court was inaugurated in 2014.
+A new indoor sports arena near to the basketball court was inaugurated in 2014.
 In 2017, two lawn tennis courts have been built near to basketball court.